TelegramBots/book/src/2/send-msg/other-msg.md

 # Other Messages

 There are other kind of message types which are supported by the client.
+In the following paragraphs we will look how to send contacts, venues or locations.

 ## Contact